List of Cowon products: Cowon V5

-In January 2010, Cowon V5 was available to the public by Cowon Systems Inc. The Cowon V5 has a Windows CE 6.0 underlying operating system, a 4.8-inch resistive touchscreen, 800 x 480 pixel resolution, HDMI / USB sockets, integrated speaker, voice recorder, 3.5mm headphone jack, 8/16/32GB of internal storage, an SDHC expansion slot, and battery life for 45 hours of music playback or 10 hours with video.
+In January 2010, Cowon V5 was available to the public by Cowon Systems Inc. The Cowon V5 has a Windows CE 6.0 underlying operating system, a 4.8-inch resistive touchscreen, 800 x 480 pixel resolution, HDMI / USB sockets, integrated speaker, voice recorder, 3.5 mm headphone jack, 8/16/32 GB of internal storage, an SDHC expansion slot, and battery life for 45 hours of music playback or 10 hours with video.

 Cowon V5W

 In July 2010, Cowon announced the Cowon V5W, an upgrade to the V5 model, as a new media player.
 The support for WiFi networking is the main difference between the new device and its predecessor.
-The V5W includes a 4.8-inch WVGA touchscreen, 800 x 480 pixel resolution, up to 64GB of flash storage, an HDMI output, WiFi b/g and a S/PDIF output.
+The V5W includes a 4.8-inch WVGA touchscreen, 800 x 480 pixel resolution, up to 64 GB of flash storage, an HDMI output, WiFi b/g and a S/PDIF output.
 It runs a bespoke Cowon UI on top of Windows CE 6.0 and runs a custom Cowon UI.
 Flash support, an SD card slot, and Full HD video playback through the HDMI output are all included.
 Cowon's JetEffect 3.0 audio processing technology is used.
 The battery life is said to be up to 45 hours of music, 10 hours of video, or 300 hours of standby.